-- Childhood experiences – As children, we learn how to see ourselves; we also learn what to expect when it comes to how others see us.
+- Childhood experiences – As children, we learn how to see ourselves, and we learn what to expect when it comes to how others see us.
 If we experience repeated rejection, particularly from important adults like our parents, then we learn that we are not worthwhile and that we will be rejected.
-A particularly potent example of this would be a child that is bounced between many foster homes.
-As we go along life and we experience rejection, it re-confirms this unfortunate and untrue belief.
-But it can be changed.
-Please get in touch with me.
+This belief can persist into adulthood and result in anticipatory rejection.
+However, it can be changed through counseling and therapy.

-- Depressive thoughts that are repeated become habituated thoughts; habituated thoughts that are repeated become beliefs; beliefs that are repeated become knowledge.
+- Depression – Depression creates a very dark lens through which we see our lives.
+Depressive thoughts that are repeated become habituated thoughts, which can become beliefs and knowledge.
 Believing that people will reject us before we give them a chance to know us can create a situation where we pre-manufacture the rejection that we fear.

 - Anxiety – Anticipatory anxiety is related to anticipatory rejection since it is a fear (anxiety) of something that has not happened, including a fear of rejection.
-We mentioned childhood experiences and how they can shape our expectations of how others will see us.
-With anticipatory anxiety, the normal “jitters” of asking somebody on a date becomes a full-blown panic attack; or in an effort to avoid the panic attack, we never bother asking anybody in the first place.
+Childhood experiences can also shape our expectations of how others will see us, and this can contribute to anticipatory anxiety.

 - Self-perpetuating cycle – Once you find yourself in a cycle of expecting rejection and therefore creating it before it happens, the pain of this rejection simply fuels the next anticipation of being rejected.
-With help, the cycle can be broken.
+However, with help, this cycle can be broken through counseling and therapy.